-(1) Minute Papers.
+- (1) Minute Papers.
 In most class periods, you will turn in brief comments or responses to a question regarding that day's class.
 The papers are not graded, simply credited for being completed (incomplete papers will be given a zero).
 Common topics to address may include, "What was the most important concept you learned today?" or "Give an example of a time when..."
 In-class assignments may act as minute papers, where applicable.
-Full credit will be for turning in 22 minute papers (out of a possible 26).
 While you cannot make up the minute papers, you can miss four during the term without losing credit for this part of your grade.
-Students will lose 1 percentage point from their final grade for every minute paper missing above the 4 excused papers.

-- (2) Research Requirement (the subject pool).
+Please use these excused absences wisely!
+They are meant for personal needs such as illness, family issues, funerals, etc. Students will lose 1 percentage point from their final grade for every minute paper beyond the four allowed. - (2) Research Requirement (the subject pool).
 In order to pass this course you must complete 4 hours of research as a participant in a study within the Educational Psychology subject pool.
-Victoria Parton will be serving as the subject pool coordinator.
-Her email is: EDPsubjectpool@gmail.com and her phone number is 471-0858 (9am-10pm).
+Summer Lane will be serving as the subject pool coordinator.
+Her email is: EDPsubjectpool@gmail.com.
 Information can be found at http://edpsych.edb.utexas.edu/curriculum/SubjectPool/students/.
-If you wish to complete an alternate assignment instead of participating in the subject pool, please contact Victoria.
+If you wish to complete an alternate assignment instead of participating in the subject pool, we will incorporate that into your final project for this class.
+More information about this component of the course will be provided on the first day of class.
 If you do not complete the research requirement/ alternate assignment you will receive an incomplete grade for the course. - (3) Interview.
 Interview of a professional who works with adolescents.
 Instructions for this assignment are at the end of this syllabus.
-A summary of your interview is due on Tuesday, September 28th in class or by 5pm in the Digital Drop Box.
+A summary of your interview is due on Thursday, February 17th in class or by 5pm.
 Your interview summary is worth 10% of your grade. - (4) Exams I and II.
 These will be exams with short answer and essay questions.
 The main focus will be on using knowledge that we learned in class, not on memorization.
-Exam I is on Thursday, October 7th and will cover all information up to and including October 7th.
-Exam II is on Tuesday, November 16th and will cover information from October 14th up to and including November 13th.
+Exam I is on Tuesday, March 1st and will cover all information up to and including February 22nd.
+Exam II is on Thursday, April 14th will cover information from March 3rd up to and including April 7th.
 Each exam is worth 20% of your grade. - (5) Final Exam.
-The final will be held from 9-12pm on Monday December 13th.
-This exam will consist of short essays that address major themes from the semester.
-This exam is cumulative.
-A brief in-class review will be provided to help you study and a study guide/discussion will be posted on Blackboard.
+The final will be held on the last day of class, May 5th.
+This exam will consist of essays that address major themes from the semester.
+This exam is cumulative in nature and will cover topics chosen by the class.
+A study guide/discussion will be posted on Blackboard and reviewed on May 3rd.
 The final exam is worth 20% of your grade.

 There will be no makeup for the final exam.
 If you have a medical emergency and cannot physically come to the exam, you will need to have a note written by the person who treated you in order to be able to receive an incomplete for the class.
-Documentation will also be required for non-medical reasons for missing the final exam.
 An incomplete will only be given if the student has completed, and passed, all other components of the class.